-Companies are really stepping up their April Fools' game
+Companies step up their April Fools' Day game

 Pac-Maps is back with a new twist -- it's Ms. Pac-Man who's munching her way across Google Maps this year.
 To play, open the Google Maps app and click the red square in the bottom right of your screen.
 You can also play on desktop.
 Google first launched the prank with Pac-Man in 2015.

-2. Is Amazon's Petlexa fur real?
+2. Is Amazon's Petlexa "fur" real?

 An Amazon Echo exclusively tailored for our furry friends?
 Well, that's what Amazon's new Petlexa purports to be in a video posted on the company's official Twitter Echo account.
 "Petlexa is here!
 Now your dog, cat or favorite pet can communicate with Alexa just like you do.
 Check out these videos to learn more!"
 Good luck getting your paws on it.